2KAbhishek/projects/README.md

 You can either wait for an hour or setup a personal access token on GitHub and pass that into the fetch request in `script.js`

+#### Programming Language Icons

+This project uses [Devicon](https://devicon.dev/) for adding language icons, if the language name and icon are not being displayed correctly for any of your repos, update `devicons` mapping in `script.js`.

 ## Viewing projects

 Open `index.html` in your favorite browser or visit [2kabhishek.github.io/projects](https://2kabhishek.github.io/projects).